 Microsoft Azure is winning the Cloud game.
 In the first part of this series, we focus on Business Applications provided on a SaaS model.

 Microsoft Azure is winning the Cloud game.
-With more data centres, higher investment in security and a broader array of services, it is no surprise that it is ploughing ahead of AWS.
-Across Business Applications, Development and Infrastructure, it allows organisations to scale and secure solutions whilst managing costs.
+With more data centres, higher investment in security, and a broader array of services, it is no surprise that it is ploughing ahead of AWS.
+Across Business Applications, Development, and Infrastructure, it allows organisations to scale and secure solutions while managing costs.

 Killer digital experiences are orchestrated data flows matching Content with Customers to drive Conversions or Commerce.